azrulhasni/E2E_ML/README.md

 +)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -   Yup, that is it.
-All the trouble for that line of code.
+All the trouble for that few lines of code.

--   The parameter `method = ‘class’`designate that we are doing classification.
+-   The parameter `method = ‘class’ `designate that we are doing classification.
     We can also use the decision tree for regression.

 -   The parameter `cp` is the complexity parameter.
 The lower it is, the deeper